-- Wiki page on "RobMoSys Composition Structures" - Wiki page on "Views"
+- Wiki pages on "RobMoSys Composition Structures" - Wiki pages on "Views"

-Another aspect of the RobMoSys composition structures is that they serve as an intermediate abstraction level between the generic composition structures (i.e. the blocks-ports-connectors, the entity-relation model and the hypergraph meta-level) and the models on tiers 2 and 3.
-This lowest abstraction level on tier 1 is where the structural, behavioral and workflow knowledge is formalized.
-Model-driven tools are realized on composition Tier 1, but they cross all tiers to support creating and working on models of the respective tiers.
+Another aspect of the RobMoSys composition structures (bottom layer of Tier 1) is that they serve as an intermediate abstraction level between the generic composition structures (middle and top layer of Tier 1, i.e. the blocks-ports-connectors, the entity-relation model and the hypergraph meta-level) and the models at Tier 2 and Tier 3.
+The bottom layer of Tier 1 (lowest abstraction level at Tier 1) is where the structural, behavioral and workflow knowledge is formalized.
+Model-driven tools are realized at Tier 1, but they cross all tiers to support creating and working on models of the respective tiers.

-Two complementary reference implementations realize the composition structures in model-driven tooling that are described in the respective Wiki pages:
+Two complementary reference implementations realize the composition structures in model-driven tools that are described in the respective Wiki pages: